orxfun/orxfun/Profile.md

 <h3 style="font-family: consolas; color:tomato">OR & rust</h3>

-Among the milesones, current focus with highest priority is developing a **mathematical modeling** crate:
+Among the milestones, current focus with highest priority is developing a **mathematical modeling** crate:
 * expressive, solver-agnostic, type-safe, macro-free and concise with no more lines than model-on-paper
 * below is a demo in c# and <a target="_blank" href="https://orxfun.github.io/orx-mathprog-gallery/">here</a> is the documentation